from-the-forest/user-subgraph/docs/README.md

 ## Handling Schema Check Failures

 When a schema check fails - it warrants a closer look at the changes.
 However, the way to get around it is to publish the schema changes async via the CLI.

+## Schema Design

+- use relay spec
+- favor `Query.search<Entity>` over `Query.<entities>` for list operations.
+  - why? it's simply more semantic-ly correct name and provides a consistent flexible API across entities
+- validation should happen at the schema level as much as possible
+  - use scalars
+  - use directives